nohkumado/dart_fibu/README.md

 ## Documentation

-concerning the fast operations, read the [docu](doc/FASTOPS.md)
+- concerning the fast operations, read the [docu](doc/FASTOPS.md)
+- if you are interested on a [speed comparision](doc/TIMINGS.md) on different platforms.

-the documentation written for the C wb fibu, one day soon, hopefully, i will extend it to include the dart version, https://www.nohkumado.eu/nohfibu/ still logic and theory will be the same, so please adapt as fit, but its still usable.
+- the documentation written for the C wb fibu, one day soon, hopefully, i will extend it to include the dart version, https://www.nohkumado.eu/nohfibu/ still logic and theory will be the same, so please adapt as fit, but its still usable.